MASTER SUBSCRIPTION AGREEMENT

 5.3.
 Processing subject to EU General Data Protection Regulation

-Notwithstanding the aforementioned, if you as a data controller are subject to the EU General Data Protection Regulation, Regulation (EU) 2016/679, Parties shall enter into a data processor agreement prior to any processing of Your Data.
+Notwithstanding the aforementioned, if you as a data controller are subject to the EU General Data Protection Regulation, Regulation (EU) 2016/679, Parties have agreed to enter into a data processor agreement prior to any processing of Your Data.
 The data processor agreement is attached to this Agreement (Exhibit A) and together with its annexes, forms an integral part of this Agreement.

 6.1.
 Definition of Confidential Information.